kaitlynnewsad/PHPWork/README.md

 - newsad_assigment_02: Create a form for the user to enter thier favorite by enertinge name, a photo, and description of the anima.
 Used PHP code to create                 mySQL database/table.
 Once the user clicks on submit button will the display all data from the database using PHP code.
                        Scored an 100% on this assignmnet.

+ - newsad_final_project: Was the final project for the class.
+Was to create a form that create a database and table with php code.
+                         Then would take the data and display the information in table.
+The theme of my website is for Wright State                          Unversity to use for a course evaluations.
+So you they can get feedback on what students think of there                              classes.
+Scored an 100% on this assignmnet.